 Proposers may request an award period up to three years for acquisition proposals and up to five years for development proposals.
-The anticipated earliest starting date is August 01 after submission.
+The anticipated earliest starting date is August 01 in the year of the proposal's submission.

 IV.
 ELIGIBILITY INFORMATION